ENGR 5001 Fire Engineering 1 (Fire Dynamics)

 Learning Outcomes

-- Analyse the basic principles of the fire phenomenon including the nature of fire hazards, heat transfer, burning of gases, liquids and solids, fire initiation and propagation, products of combustion and fire retardants.
+1. Apply mathematical calculations to estimate fire dynamics including heat transfer, burning of gases, liquids and solids, initiation and propagation, products of combustion and retardants.

-- Apply the principles used in fire engineering design and assessment as well as the functions of various fire safety subsystems according to the Australian Fire Engineering Guidelines.
+2. Describe the principles used in fire engineering design and assessment and the functions of various fire safety subsystems according to the Australian Fire Engineering Guidelines.

 Subject Content